ChurchSafety Logo and homepage linkPencil

 Have fire extinguishers tested and inspected by a competent person - you should get a certificate that shows that this equipment has been checked.

-Heating systems need to be serviced (for gas systems, this must be done by a CORGI registered gas installer competent to work on non domestic systems).
+Heating systems need to be serviced (for gas systems, this must be done by a gas installer registered on the Gas Safe register (CORGI in Northern Ireland and Channel Isles) and who is competent to work on non domestic systems).

 Check that exit signs are in the right place and show the correct arrows and symbols.